Alaska Court Records

 Are Incarceration Records Public Information in Alaska?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+These websites generally simplify the search process, allowing users to conveniently perform single and multi-record searches since their records are aggregated from several judicial districts.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.